Our story

 King’s Church Edinburgh begins to meet in living rooms across the city.
 More and more people join us, especially students, and soon we start gathering for Sunday services in public venues.

-In the following years, we see many people giving their lives to Jesus and getting baptised, we become an autonomous church with our own eldership team.
+In the following years, we see many people giving their lives to Jesus and getting baptised, and we become an autonomous church with our own eldership team.

 2008